Inncee81/CalcPlus/README.md

 ## Navigation
 <a href="https://www.virxcase.ga">VirxEC Showcase</a><br>
-<a href="https://www.virxcase.ga/CP-P">Preview the CalcPlus JavaScript Library</a><br>
+<a href="https://www.virxcase.ga/CP-P">Preview CalcPlus ES6</a><br>
-<a href="https://www.virxcase.ga/CP-S">CalcPlus Library Source Code</a><br>
+<a href="https://www.virxcase.ga/CP-S">CalcPlus Source Code</a><br>
 <a href="https://repl.it/github/VirxEC/CalcPlus">Test latest Node.js version on Repl.it</a>

+## What is ES6?
+Whenever ES6 is mentioned, Module JavaScript is what's acutally being talked about.
+If you don't know what ModuleJS is, you can read about it <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules">here</a>.

+If you want to ever write in ES6, then just do this: `<script type="module">/*ModuleJS here*/</script>`.
+ES6 is currently unsupported in Internet Explorer (big surprise there) but it has been support for a long time in Chrome, Edge, Firefox, Opera, and Safari.

 ## About

-This is a JavaScript Library that let's numbers be calculated up to:
+This is a ES6 Library that let's numbers be calculated up to:

   64 bit OS: 2<sup>64</sup>-1 digits <i><b>long</b></i>, or 10<sup>(2<sup>64</sup>-1)</sup>-1.

   32 bit OS: 2<sup>32</sup>-1 digits <i><b>long</b></i>, or 10<sup>(2<sup>32</sup>-1)</sup>-1.

-Please note that the JavaScript version of this Library is extremely RAM efficient.
+Please note that the ES6 version of this Library is extremely RAM efficient.
 Only about 100 megabytes of free RAM is required for the heaviest of tasks (measured by doing 10<sup>2<sup>64</sup></sup> and leaving it for 2 days with no threshold).
 The speed of your RAM may also limit the speed of the program, but the biggest bottleneck (for speed) is most often going to be your CPU.
 This is a change from built-in systems in programming languages, which hog tons of RAM but are very CPU efficient.

-It is planned that once the JavaScript version is done, it will be ported to be a Python 3 Library.
+It is planned that once the ES6 version is done, it will be ported to be a Python 3 Library.

 Want to see this library in action?
 Just go [here](https://www.virxcase.ga/Pages/CP-P)!